coralproject/talk/docs/docs/migrate-auth.md

+---
+title: "Migrating to v6: Auth strategies"
+---

 # Migrating to v6: Auth strategies

 Coral v6+ supports more authentication strategies than v4 out of the box with no plugins required.
-Read more about [social authentication strategies and OIDC (new)](https://docs.coralproject.net/auth)
+Read more about [social authentication strategies and OIDC (new)](/auth)

 ## SSO in v6+